-In order to improve Program \eqref{Prob: DRO_with_undefined_ambiguity_set}, we further restrict the uncertain measure $\mass{}$ as follows: Let $\rho$ denote the probability density corresponding to $\mass{}$, then we define an \emph{envelope constraint} as
+\Regie{Weitere Spezifizierung der Ambiguity Set - diesmal mit Envelope Constraints.} In order to model ambiguity sets that are not unnecessarily large, we allow further restrictions on the uncertain measure $\mass{}$ as follows: Assuming that $\P$ has a probability density, denoted as $\rho$, we define an \emph{envelope constraint} as

-The envelope function restricts the value of the uncertain measure.
-Thus it incorporates additional information into the ambiguity set and prevents unrealistic realizations (e.g. dirac measure).
-Here, the nonnegativity constraint is redundant as $\mass{}\in \Mcal(T)_{\geq 0}$ and thus $\rho \geq 0$.
-The upper bound however can model important information.
-In particular, the bound can be used to exclude measures that concentrate all the probability mass around a single point and thus have a high density at this point, e.g. Dirac point measures.
-Moreover, if the uncertainty is parametrized, bounds for \eqref{Eq: envelope} may be fairly simple to obtain.
+with $\bound{}{t}\colon T \to \R$ bounded.
+The envelope function restricts the value of the density of $\mass{}$.
+Thus, it incorporates additional information into the ambiguity set.
+It excludes measures that concentrate all the probability mass around a single point and thus have a high density at this point, e.g., Dirac point measures.
+If the uncertainty is parametrized, bounds for \eqref{Eq: envelope} may be fairly simple to obtain.
 This can be illustrated by the following example:

-\begin{example} Let $T=[t_0,t_{\max}]$ and $\uRTD{s}{t}$ be the probability density function of a normal distribution with expectation $\bar{\mu}$.
-Suppose $\bar{\mu}$ varies between $\mu_{-}$ and $\mu_{+}$ and $\uRTD{}{t}$ lies in the convex hull of $\{\uRTD{\bar{\mu}}{t}: \bar{\mu} \in [\mu_{-},\mu_{+}]\}$.
+\begin{example} Let $T=[t_0,t_{\max}]$ and $\uRTD{\mu}{t}$ be the probability density function of a normal distribution with expectation $\mu$.
+Suppose $\mu$ varies between $\mu_{-}$ and $\mu_{+}$ and $\uRTD{}{t}$ lies in the convex hull of $\left\{\uRTD{\mu}{t}: \mu \in [\mu_{-},\mu_{+}]\right\}$.
 Then, a valid definition of $\bound{}{t}$ would be